HarryPaniccc/DnD/World of Helodaria/Ruina.md

 - [[Dularen]].
 An incredibly large working class city of opportunity, whether above board or not.
 The city is largely at the centre of control of the republic, and every major faction has a hold here.
 - The [[Wyrm Hole]] was, in ancient times, a nest for a large collection of dragons.
 In modern times, it used to house a powerful adult dragon that was slain by the Ashen Legion.
 Now the Wyrm Hole is a mining city of perpetual work, exporting everything from iron to copper to even some mithril.
 - The [[Eithval River]] splits the plains in two.

 ### The [[Oakrot Woods]]
 The Oakrot is a huge swamp off the shores of the [[Amberloch]].
 The area is known for natural life cycling and an expedient cycle of life and death, the animals and plants thriving off of rot.

 ### The [[Cinder Valley]]
 The region to the north of the [[Ashen Peaks]], the valley houses the Sovereignty of [[Ralengrad]].

 - [[Bridgehold]]: A small community on the southern side of the [[Bridge of Giants]].
 - [[Ashfort]]: A massive castle city atop a cliff face, and home to the [[Ashen Legion]].
 - [[Ralengrad]]: Also the name of the city that surrounds the base of Ashfort.

 ### The [[Amberloch]]
 #TODO

 - [[Mountreach]]: A mountain-city of the old Ruinan empire.
 Home to the largest population of dwarves in the republic.
 - [[Tirrium River]]: is the large northern tributary of the Amberloch that flows from the [[Cresting Peaks]].

 ### The [[Cresting Peaks]]

 - [[Hommlet]]: A small mining village in the foothills of the cresting peaks based along the [[Tirrium River]].
 - [[Ironspine Pass]]: A road that leads up the cresting peaks from a bit into the [[Dularen Forest]].
 Somewhere along the pass there exists a tomb of paladins dedicated to [[Lathander]].

 #TODO
 # Society and Factions
 ---
+## Culture
+Groups of settlers from around the world and almost broke into war.

 ## Politics
 ### The [[Uldronos Council]]
 The Uldronos Council is a hereditary council, ruled by houses that were elected around 200 P.F.
 The Council does not hand out duties to specific houses, but some houses have naturally swayed towards fulfilling a role in governing the Republic.